Is Autism Common?

 Group Differences in ASD

-Geographic Differences in ASD reporting
+Geographic Differences in ASD Reporting

 Along with racial, ethnic, and socioeconomic differences, there also seem to be geographic differences in autism rates in the United States.
 In New Jersey, autism rates are as high as 1 in 34 children.